Apodrepanulatrix liberaria

 Apodrepanulatrix liberaria, the New Jersey tea inchworm, is a moth in the family Geometridae.
 It was described by Francis Walker in 1860.
 It is found from extreme southern Quebec and southern Ontario southward into northern Florida and Mississippi.
-It is listed as endangered by state authorities in the US state of Connecticut.
+It is listed as endangered by state authorities in the US states of Massachusetts and Connecticut.

 The wingspan is 25–35 mm.

 The larvae feed on Ceanothus americanus.